UniversalDependencies/UD_Indonesian-PUD/README.md

 # Changelog

+* 2024-10-25 v2.15
+  * Fixed errors and warnings.
 * 2022-05-15 v2.10
-  * Fixed the annotation for 'goeswith' to adjust to the new guidelines
+  * Fixed the annotation for 'goeswith' to adjust to the new guidelines.
 * 2021-11-15 v2.9
   * Added features: Definite (values: Def, Ind) and Polite (values: Form, Infm)
   * Removed feature Poss (value: Yes)